highlight/highlight/blog-content/new-error-management-ui.md

 ## More error context 🧐

-Finally, you can navigate between every instance of an error and easily view the associated session and user’s metadata.
+Finally, you can navigate between every instance of an error and easily view the associated session and user's metadata.

 ## Keyboard shortcuts ⌨️

 Keyboard shortcut aficionados rejoice!
-We’ve built a few keyboard shortcuts that you might be familiar with into the new error page.
+We've built a few keyboard shortcuts that you might be familiar with into the new error page.
 For example, you can use the `J` and `K` keys to navigate errors and take action quickly.

 [Sorry, your browser doesn't support embedded videos.](https://media.graphassets.com/8AMc3uToucT84spgUtQN)